Code-Institute-Submissions/project-3/README.md

 ### Existing Features

+If a user tries to login with a non existent username, that user will be directed to the registration page.

+Game Logic - allows three attempts with each attempt giving more clues. registration and login
+When registering, checking if username is not already in use username - keeps track of all played games, points gained and date keeps track of logged in users incase someone tries to log in from a different device The navigation will automatically hide the link for the current page of for any links that are not available.
+Ex.
+If you are not logged in, you cannot access the user page. hall of fame - single game - all games contact form
+Interactive logo built using p5.js.

 >Navigation is through a menu which appears as a button for mobiles and tablets, and as a fixed menu at the top of the page in desktop view.
 Clicking on a menu item will start a smooth scrolling to the top of that section within the page.
 This is done in order not to confuse the user in thinking that this is a new page.